Prompt a Robot to Walk with Large Language Models: Results

 In addition to comparing various lengths for observation and action prompts, we also investigate the effect of different observation prompts.
 Our choices for observations are influenced by the RL policy, as we initialize our LLM policy using a reinforcement learning-based approach.
 We evaluated five scenarios: (E1) no observation; (E2) only base linear velocity and angular velocity; (E3) only joint position and joint velocity; (E4) a combination of base linear velocity, angular velocity, joint position, and joint velocity; (E5) full observation.
 The comparison result is shown in Fig.~\ref{fig:obs_choice}.
+It is important to note that in the E1 experiment, only actions were provided, which essentially amounts to an open-loop control.
+This form of control was insufficient for successfully making the robot walk in the experiment.
+Intuitively, it seems right.
 The full observation listed in Fig.~\ref{fig:prompt} achieves the best performance.
 However, it remains unclear which specific observation component is the most influential.
-It is noteworthy that the observation in the LLM policy has a dimension of $33$ while the observation space in the RL policy has a dimension of $48$, which indicates that the LLM policy can use less information to make a robot walk compared to an RL policy.
+It is noteworthy that the LLM policy operates with an observation space of 33 dimensions, whereas the RL policy uses 48 dimensions.
+Since an observation space of 48 dimensions would require an excessive number of tokens for LLMs, we carefully selected 33 key dimensions essential for walking control, which proved sufficient for enabling the robot to walk.
+Although the LLM policy may not perform as well as RL in terms of precision, it demonstrates an ability to understand underlying physical principles from the trajectory generated by the RL policy.
+This allows the agent to move effectively in simulation, leveraging the insights gleaned from RL to guide its own control decisions.